 - Tvrdoš Monastery Vranac 2013

-Tvrdoš is a Serbian Orthodox monastery in the Trebinje Valley in Eastern Herzegovina.
+Tvrdoš is a Serbian Orthodox monastery located in the Trebinje Valley in Eastern Herzegovina.
 The monastery has a rich history that dates back to the 15th century.
-The Tvrdoš Monastery Vranac is its flagship wine: the wine’s elevated acidity combined with the flavor profile is redolent of a tart, forest berry pie (a freshly baked one no less).
+The Tvrdoš Monastery Vranac is its flagship wine.
+Elevated acidity combined with the flavor profile makes the wine redolent of a tart, forest berry pie (a freshly baked one no less).
 It is important to note that there are significant vintage variations for this bottling: we’ve tasted several outstanding vintages of this wine and a few less so.
 As it seems, the challenge is having a good fruit-acid balance.

 - Vukoje Vranac Rezerva 2010